rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   )
 )<data_acquisition_setup>

-We begin by measuring vibration at the Thermomix backend printed‑circuit board (PCB).
+Vibration at the Thermomix backend printed‑circuit board (PCB) was measured.
 These measurements anchor the accelerated PSDs to real operational responses.
-For each representative operating mode in the endurance profile (motor speed and thermal state), we record time histories that capture the structural input the backend experiences in service.
+For each representative operating mode in the endurance profile (motor speed and thermal state), time histories were recorded that capture the structural input the backend experiences in service.

 === Squadriga - Frontend